Things to do in London

 The spaceship-like external conduits and ductwork are low maintenance, long-lasting, and help insulate the interior.
 And by keeping its services on the outside, there's more space inside.
 These days, Londoners love the Lloyd's Building, and it was granted Grade 1 listed status in 2011.

-It's the tallest building in the UK and has breathtaking 40-mile panoramic views on a clear day.
+The Shard is the tallest building in London and the UK.
+It has breathtaking 40-mile panoramic views on a clear day.
 You can catch views of Tower Bridge and London Bridge.
 With luxurious fine-dining restaurants and elegant champagne bars, it was made for special occasions and day-to-day decadence—a treasure among the city’s high-rise buildings.

 Designed by Renzo Piano in the image of Canaletto's 18th century paintings of London's dramatic church spires and blustering ship masts, The Shard is a contemporary celebration of British heritage.